ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Day 19 - Linen Layout
 functools.cache == 💪
 Not much clean needed today I expect. probably merge the two can_make subfunctions and get down to 5ms.
 Small stumble calling can_make in my can_make2 function that cost a few minutes.

+# Day 20 - Race Condition
+:|
+Tried BFS.
+Decided that was too slow so I'd do recursive and memoise results.
+Ran out of stack space on the machine which seems insane for a max depth of < 10,000. w/e Hopefully we're done with grid searches this year.